kris2475/Professional_Certificate/README.md

 The model used in this project is a Support Vector Machine.
 It was chosen because it gave marginally better performance than other machine learning models.

 ## HYPERPARAMETER OPTIMSATION
-Description of which hyperparameters you have and how you chose to optimise them.
 Although the default hyperparameters gave slightly superior performance, I also carried out hyperparameter optimisation using Grid Search and Bayesian Optimisation as a comparison.
 Hyperparameters that were chosen for optimisation were the kernel type, the regularization parameter (C) and the kernel coefficient for the Radial Basis Function (RBF) kernel (gamma).